 One of the most ancient and beloved German customs of spring is related to a tree: the Maibaum or May tree.
-This freshly cut and colorfully decorated birch or spruce is the centerpiece of picturesque Southern German villages, folk dance festivals and open air Maifest parties.
+This freshly cut and colorfully decorated birch or spruce is the centerpiece of picturesque Southern German villages, folk dance festivals, and open-air Maifest parties.
 In the Rhineland, however, the Maibaum is also a coveted object of desire signifying love and yearning – and motivating nightly raids by mischievous tree thieves.

-Every year on April 30th, young men in their late teens and twenties walk to a nearby forest to cut birch trees and decorate them with colorful crepe garlands, and a poem inscribed with the name of their beloved onto piece of wood or carton.
-With the help of some friends, they will affix the tree alongside the house of a young Fräulein – most often their girl friend or love interest.
+Every year on April 30th, young men in their late teens and twenties walk to a nearby forest to cut birch trees and decorate them with colorful crepe garlands, and a poem inscribed with the name of their beloved onto a piece of wood or carton.
+With the help of some friends, they will affix the tree alongside the house of a young Fräulein – most often their girlfriend or love interest.

 On the young maidens’ part, the tree is taken as a sign of the commitment of the suitor.
 The taller the tree, the greater its symbolic meaning.
 In recent years, however, the roles have sometimes reversed, especially in leap years like 2012.
 Now you can see a young woman and her friends at night planting a Maibaum alongside the house of the man of her dreams.

 But that’s just half of the work.
 The tree has to be guarded against rival groups from the same or neighboring towns trying to steal the tree.
 In some instances, the population of an entire village can be involved in such acts of thievery!
 Guards have to be distracted well enough to mark the tree or take possession of it outright.
-In the case of a successful robbery, the loss can be reversed through nightlong negotiations and the payment of high ransom in the form of beer kegs, Maibowle, or other booty.
+In the case of a successful robbery, the loss can be reversed through nightlong negotiations and the payment of a high ransom in the form of beer kegs, Maibowle, or another booty.